Email FacebookTwitterMenu burgerClose thin

 Tax Filing Tips

 • Working with financial advisor can help you get your financial life in order.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you don’t know whether you’re better off with the standard deduction versus itemizing your deductions, you might want to read up on the two options and do some math.
 You might find that you’d save a significant amount of money one way or another, so it’s best to educate yourself before the tax return deadline.